dany-d/motion_planning/README.md

-# Motion planning in OPENRave environmment
+# Motion planning in OPENRave environment